gurumojo/text/neurodiversity/README.md

 [#WeirdPride](https://twitter.com/hashtag/WeirdPride)

 I love learning from answers by community members monitoring these hashtags on social media.
-Above all, to be considered an ally of marginalized people one must live and breathe "nothing about us without us" (nihil de nobis sine nobis) by honoring and promoting messages of lived experience over the tyranny of observation resulting in pathologisation.
+Above all, to be considered an [ally](./glossary.md#ally) of [marginalized](./glossary.md#marginalize) people one must live and breathe "nothing about us without us" (nihil de nobis sine nobis) by honoring and promoting messages of lived experience over the tyranny of observation resulting in [pathologization](./glossary.md#pathologize).
 In the same way that I cannot speak to the experiences of Black people, one cannot simply watch and learn about autistic experience; one must have it described authentically via open communication directly from participants.
 I say this as one newly rediscovered after 44 trips around the nearest star.
 Sorting out all the gaslighting and masking from authentic experience has been wearying effort.
-I could not have metamorphosed buffered from daily demands had it not been for the access to resources granted by white privelege allowing time to break down safely after my own support of repeated family tragedies in recent years compounded with nearly constant gaslighting in professional settings.
-I maintain a grateful view of neurodivergent allies and advocates!
+I could not have metamorphosed while buffered from daily demands had it not been for the access to resources granted by white privelege allowing time to break down safely after my own support of repeated family tragedies in recent years compounded with nearly constant [gaslighting](./glossary.md#gaslighting) in professional settings as well as at home.
+I maintain a very grateful view of [neurodivergent](./glossary.md#neurodivergent) allies and advocates who have touched my life!

 [@asd1certified #TheyThem #AutisticPride #BiPride #EnbyPride #NordicPride](https://twitter.com/asd1certified 'Certified Autistic on Twitter')